 By this point, you probably have a pretty general idea of SEO and understand the importance of it for your business.
 You know what it is and have covered the basics.
 In a world where instant gratification has become quite common, you’d expect the same with SEO, right?

 Unfortunately, SEO isn’t quite as gratifying as binge watching a whole season (or 7 seasons) of Game of Thrones.
-SEO is more along the lines of a movie series.
+SEO is more along the lines of a movie series, according to the seo services in Toronto.
 Remember in the early 2000’s when the very first Harry Potter came out?
 If you’re like me, you went to see it in theaters and came out shaking with excitement for the next (at the time) 6 films but had to wait something like 10 years to satisfy that need.
 Now SEO won’t take 10 years to get to where you need to be, but it’s important to understand that it will take time and you will need to be patient.
 A solid time frame I often tell clients is 3-6 months but even this depends on competition.

 So theres your timeframe but let’s dig into the some of the “whys” of why it actually is so time dependent:

 SEO is nothing new at this point.
 With that being said, there are plenty of companies who have invested a ton of time and resources building their SEO.
 It’s actually a lot more work than people think, just like trying to get back in shape.
 There are so many components to focus on now ranging from your basic SEO elements of on page changes to more technical SEO like leveraging browser caching to building out a content strategy.
 There a hundred different things that can be done and you need to check the boxes with some being more difficult and time consuming than others.